Author: James Lowder

 During breaks from all the intra-pantheon intrigue we see the stories of several of the mortals who get caught up in the conflict and become collateral damage.
 I particularly appreciated those parts; as with Crusade, seeing the same conflict from the point of view of both the important people and the common folk who are most affected by it makes it feel much more real to the reader.
 Gwydion’s arc in particular, from mercenary to damned soul to Cyric’s puppet to firebrand revolutionary, lets us see much of the plot through human eyes and shows first-hand the damage that Cyric causes wherever he goes.

-Not that it’s perfect, mind you; I’ve got a handful of plot-related nitpicks.
+Not that it’s perfect, mind you.
+I’ve got a handful of plot-related nitpicks.
 For instance, the more I think about it, the less sense the Cyrinishad plot makes in the context of a world where books have to be arduously copied and illuminated by hand, and where only one scribe in four hundred is even capable of making a successful copy.
 What an extraordinarily inefficient way to control minds!
 What’s he going to do, sit everyone in the world down in front of the one copy of the book?
 If he were really thinking ahead, he would have gone with magical Chick Tracts, something you can print thousands of and then have griffon riders air-drop over cities.

 Another plot element that landed with a wet splat was the whole “Godsbane has secretly been an avatar of Mask, god of intrigue, ever since the original Avatar trilogy” bit.
 How does that make any sense?
 Why would Mask be the only god to incarnate himself as an object during the Time of Troubles, when all the others took on mortal forms?
 It’s not like you can do much intrigue when you’re an inanimate object that just sits there.
 Why would he be a sword?
 He’s not a god of assassins or war, he’s the god of being sneaky.
 Is it just a ridiculous coincidence that, stripped of his divine powers and at the whim of blind luck, he happened to pass from hand to hand until he ended up owned by one of two mortals in the entire world who would go on to become a god?
 It certainly wasn’t something he could have planned, because at that point he was de-powered and Cyric was just some random human.
-Like the “midichlorians” bollocks from Star Wars, it took something that already worked just fine in the original — a delightfully creepy, sentient, blood-drinking sword — and grafted layers of nonsense on top, spoiling what made it good in the first place.
+Like the “midichlorians” bollocks from Star Wars, it took something that already worked just fine in the original — a delightfully creepy, sentient, blood-drinking sword — and grafted a nonsense explanation on top, spoiling what made it good in the first place.

 On the other hand, I was particularly pleased with the scene at the beginning where the gods petition Ao, their abusive overlord, for help dealing with Cyric.
 The conversation basically goes like this: